 Class Demeanor and Etiquette: This should follow the rules of common sense.
 Students are encouraged to participate in class discussion and to initiate such discussion whenever they feel that they or the class could benefit from a dialog with the instructor.
 Other actions that disturb the class are strongly discouraged.
 Use of a laptop for class-related activities will often be necessary.
 However, laptops/tablets/cell phones should not be used for non-class activities (e.g., engaging in chat room discussions, E-mail, or surfing the web).
-Cell phones should be turned off or muted (if you need it for potential emergency notification, please alert me to this prior to the start of class).
+Cell phones should be turned off or muted.
 There is no official dress code for this class, but please dress appropriately (i.e., use common sense).

-University/Class Policies
+University Policies

 Honesty Policy: UF students are bound by The Honor Pledge which states, "We, the members of the University of Florida community, pledge to hold ourselves and our peers to the highest standards of honor and integrity by abiding by the Honor Code.
 On all work submitted for credit by students at the University of Florida, the following pledge is either required or implied: "On my honor, I have neither given nor received unauthorized aid in doing this assignment."
-The Honor Code (https://sccr.dso.ufl.edu/process/student-conduct-code) specifies a number of behaviors that are in violation of this code and the possible sanctions.
+The Honor Code (https://sccr.dso.ufl.edu/process/student-conduct-code/) specifies a number of behaviors that are in violation of this code and the possible sanctions.
 Furthermore, you are obligated to report any condition that facilitates academic misconduct to appropriate personnel.
-If you have any questions or concerns, please consult with the instructor.
+If you have any questions or concerns, please consult with the instructor or TAs in this class.